Trump denies racist strategy but gets heckled for 'hate'

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-UNITED STATES: President Donald Trump on Tuesday denied any racist "strategy" behind a string of verbal attacks on African-Americans, but found himself being accused of "hate" by a heckler at a high-profile speech.
+President Donald Trump on Tuesday denied any racist "strategy" behind a string of verbal attacks on African-Americans, but found himself being accused of hate by a heckler at a high-profile speech.

 "I have no strategy.
 I have zero strategy," Trump told reporters at the White House, when asked about his recent tirades against black and other non-white opponents, as well as the majority black city of Baltimore.